A Deferred Effort to Restore National Park Funding

 Our national parks need our help.
 With the National Park System’s Centennial approaching in 2016, our parks should be living up to their potential, not threatened with the possibility of disrepair, looting, vandalism, development and other threats that can accompany underfunding.
 We owe it to our children and grandchildren to see that our national parks are fully ready for their second century of service to the American people.

 The initiative also includes a significant investment of more than a billion dollars over three years.
 A portion of that proposal is to ensure more adequate, dedicated funding for the Land and Water Conservation Fund, which protects parks from incompatible development.
-A second and critically needed investment would provide more than $700 million over three years to address the most crucial projects in the $11.3 billion deferred maintenance backlog that has built up over the years due to insufficient funding.
+A second and critically needed investment would provide at least $300 million for three years to address the most crucial projects in the $11.5 billion deferred maintenance backlog that has built up over the years due to insufficient funding.

 What can you do?

-If you are already an NPCA member or supporter, send this letter of support to your members of Congress.
-If you are not a member, then, join our list of supporters so that we can call on you to contact decision-makers at critical moments in the legislative process on national park funding and other important issues.
+Please join our list of supporters, if you aren’t already a member or support, so that we can call on you to contact decision-makers at critical moments in the legislative process on national park funding and other important issues.

 With your help, we can ensure that in 2016, our national parks are in a condition to be proud of as we look towards a second century of protecting our heritage.